mevansam/openstack-cookbook/README.md

 environments.
 The goal of this framework is to be able to describe a distributed OpenStack deployment in an executable template which can be shared with the community.

+## Design

+This cookbook evolved from an effort to make it easier to use the OpenStack Chef cookbooks available on [StackForge](https://github.com/stackforge).
+It was modeled after the [OpenStack Chef Repo](https://github.com/stackforge/openstack-chef-repo) and borrows heavily from its collection of Chef roles.
+However instead of SpiceWeasel it uses a custom Knife plugin called [Knife StackBuilder](https://github.com/mevansam/chef-knife-stackbuilder) to interact with the Chef Server to build the cluster using a topology described in a YAML file.

+The StackBuilder plugin executes the topology by executing additional knife calls using knife cloud plugins to bootstrap hosts and apply and customize their run-list.
+During execution the plugin requires a path to a standard Chef repo folder.
+It can also  invoke Berkshelf to bulk upload cookbooks in the Repo and perform other tasks such as creating the Chef environment, uploading roles and encrypted data bags.
+It enforces a particular standard when processing the Repo data files to enable externalizing the Chef environment and data bag attributes to support multiple custom configurations with a single environment template.
+This allows you to simplify the complexity of building the Chef environment required by the Stackforge cookbooks to build an OpenStack cluster.

+It was created in favor of leveraging SpiceWeasel or Chef-Provisioning to address the following:

+* Externalize a Chef environment so it can be templatized and customized based on the executing shell environment and a source environment variables file.

+* Ability to describe dependencies between various nodes in the topology and execute in order.

+* Be able to modify the Chef nodes attributes at execution time.

+* Create a mode around using certificates (and creation of self-signed certificates) to setup SSL as well as securing all data in Data Bags via encryption using a key per environment (integration with Chef-Vault is coming).

+* Simplify the build steps to 'upload Chef repo', 'build stack', 'interact with the stack', ... etc.

 ## Supported Platforms

 The tools and templates have been tested on the following platforms.